vokmon/scree-cloud-code-challenges/README.md

 - **Song Information**: Include more data such as image covers, genre, lyrics, song duration and more detailed about the songs.

 - **Search Improvement**: Enable users to view the top songs filtered by a specific month and year.
+Search with specific fields such as song name, albun name, artist and writer name.

 - **Authentication and Role-Based Access**: Implement role-based authentication for secure access to APIs.
 Only authorized users are allowed to perform actions like adding, updating, or deleting songs, artists, writers, or other related information.